singhsupriya2819/Azure-Solution-Accelerator-Customer-Complaint-Management/deploy.md

 Secondly, download the [complaints.csv](https://files.consumerfinance.gov/ccdb/complaints.csv.zip) unzip the folder and upload the file to the same data folder on your ADLS storage account.

+**Note**: Before uploading the complaints.csv file, add the CORS rule to the ADLS RG.
+Allowed origins: *
+Allowed method: Select All
+Allowed header: 0.0.0.0
+Exposed headers: 255.255.255.255

 ## Step 3.
 Add the Cosmos DB as linked service
 In this step you're going to add the Cosmos DB as a linked service in the Synapse Workspace.
 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)